 7. Air conditioners

-Some landlords may restrict the number of units you can have—or prohibit them altogether—due to outdated wiring in the building, or safety issues.
+Some landlords may restrict the number of A/C units you can have—or prohibit them altogether—due to outdated wiring in the building, or safety issues, or because the building is landmarked.

 In addition, adds real estate attorney Steve Wagner of Wagner Berkow & Brandt, “Air conditioners can create a sticky situation because standard leases typically don’t allow you to hang anything out of windows, particularly on higher floors.
 Always ask first before taking matters into your own hands.”